 It’s unfortunate that greedy companies and greedy people, as well as homeowners who were led to believe they could afford their mortgages, won’t be forced to suffer the full consequences of the creation and purchase of risky mortgages.
 This sends the message that corporations and homeowners are encouraged to lie, cheat, and steal: Once the situation gets bad enough, all past sins will be forgiven.

 Nevertheless, a bailout of this size is most likely necessary to help stabilize the economy, and without it, the world’s economies might experience a devastating collapse in a manner never experienced before.

 Is a $700 billion bailout the right course of action?
 Should failing companies and defaulting homeowners be saved?
 What is needed for the global economy to move in the right direction?

 Updated January 16, 2010 and originally published September 22, 2008.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.